-Just imagine how much more people you can talk to with your new skill.
+Just imagine how many more people you can talk to with your new skill.
 There are thousands, if not millions, of people who actually speak that foreign language.
-Even by just browsing the social media, you can find a lot of people, comment on their thought, and interact with them through their native language.
+Even by just browsing social media, you can find a lot of people, comment on their thoughts, and interact with them through their native language.

 It makes you stand out—and impress the right people!

 A Foreign Language major is incredibly interesting, but it’s no walk in the park!
 It takes discipline and perseverance to learn to speak or write languages other than your own.
 Generally, multilingual speakers are well-regarded and well-respected in their community.